 The issue in this case is "whether the tendencies and inclinations of the complainant to behave a certain way ... are likely to reappear later in a related context."
 Hoewisch vs. St. Norbert's College, (LIRC, 8/ 14/2012)(emphasis added).
 The test of whether the employee's inclinations are likely to reappear later in a related context, means that it probably will happen.
 This test requires more than a possibility or speculation.
 The mere possibility that a person could reoffend at a particular job does not create a substantial relationship.
-In the present case, the circuit court improperly adopted the ALJ's dismissal, which applied a speculative "potentially" or "possibility" test, instead of the proper "likely to reappear later in a related context" standard.
+In the present case, LIRC and the Appeals Court properly rejected the speculative "potentially" or "possibility" test and instead used the proper "likely to reappear later in a related context" standard.

-C. The circuit court failed to recognize Cree's use of its "Criminal Matrix" to discriminate based on protected status.
+C. Cree used its "Criminal Matrix" to discriminate based on protected status.

 Cree's General Counsel, Melissa Garrett, and her legal team use a criminal matrix for evaluating the hiring of people with conviction records.
 (R.App.
 294:7-25; Ex.
 26-R.App.
 357-80).
 The matrix was used as a tool in making hiring decisions.
 (R.App.
 292:7-14; Ex.
-30--R.App.
+30-R.App.
 381-83).
 Mr. Palmer's convictions are under the column in the matrix identified as "Fail".
 (R.App.
 299:24-25; 300:1-2; Ex.
 26-R.App.
 357-80).

 Cree uses the matrix to systematically and categorically deny jobs to all felons.
 Ms. Garrett could not identify any felons who were hired to work in Cree's offices.
 (R.App.
 303:9-10).
 Cree has denied employment to all felons, including Mr. Palmer.
 Cree would not hire someone with Mr. Palmer's background for even the lowest level, minimum wage job, cleaning toilets or scraping gum off the floor.
 (R.App.
 165:9-16).
 Clearly the legislature cannot have intended the categorical exclusion of all felons from all office jobs, because such an approach tends to eviscerate the statute.

-Milwaukee Cty. v.
+Milwaukee Ctv. v.
 Labor & Indus.
 Review Comm'n, 139 Wis.
-2d 805, 831-32, 407 status, i.e., all felons, fails to take into account significant facts.
+2d 805, 831-32, 407 N.W.2d 908, 919 (1987).
+(The legislature could not have intended to adopt an eviscerated statute).
+The use of a matrix to exclude individuals based on protected status, i.e., all felons, fails to take into account significant facts.
 As Dr. Hanusa testified in terms of categorical evidence, 53% of men who complete their treatment will succeed and not harm anyone in the future.
+This indicates that Mr. Palmer is in a category of people unlikely to reoffend.
 (R.App.
 251:11-25; 252:1-9).
 Mr. Palmer successfully completed his treatment and there was no reason why he could not have succeeded at Cree, had Cree not categorically excluded him.
 (R.App.
 307: 12-25; 308:1-25; 309:1-14).